Upcoming Election Dates & Registration Deadlines

 Absentee Ballot Process

 You do not need to provide a reason to request an absentee ballot by mail.
 You may request an absentee ballot as early as 180 days before an election.
 Absentee ballots must be received by the county board of registrars by 7:00 p.m. on Election Day.
-No absentee ballots are issued on the day before or the day of an election.
 You may fill out an absentee ballot request here.
-The application must be in writing and contain the address to which the ballot is to be mailed, sufficient information to identify you as a voter, and the election in which you wish to vote.
+The application must be in writing and contain your mailing address, enough information to identify you as a voter, and the election in which you wish to vote.
 If you are physically disabled or living temporarily outside your county of residence, a close relative may apply for an absentee ballot for you.
-You may vote by absentee ballot in person at the registrars' office, Monday through Friday, the week prior to the election without having to provide a reason.

 Overseas citizens and U.S. military personnel can find information on how to register to vote and request an absentee ballot at the Overseas Vote Foundation.